serverless/blog/posts/2018-01-08-from-chef-to-serverless-developer-in-4-years.md

 It was a very busy 4 years!
 From cooking for people, baking cakes for events and growing an addiction to coffee, I never felt I’d be creating things like serverless text adventure chatbots and mobile apps that teach you about our solar system.

-Maybe someday I will finish off my recipe maker app :P
+Maybe someday I will finish off my recipe maker app 😝